Welcome to superfast BT fibre broadband

 The old ADSL broadband internet we’ve had for years is coming to the end of its life.
 The UK’s copper telephone network was never built with global digital communications in mind and we reached the limits of its capabilities a while back.

-BT fibre optic broadband uses futuristic fibre optic cabling to transmit data with beams of light.
-This means you don’t suffer the signal degradation experienced with ADSL on copper lines, so it doesn’t have the same problems with exchange distance, and internet connections are much, much faster.
+BT Infinity uses futuristic fibre optic cabling to transmit data with beams of light, making internet connections are much, much faster.